About us

 Partners

-ECW is part of the History Department of the School of Histories, Languages and Cultures, but our members include scholars and postgraduate students in the departments of HistoryEnglishModern Languages and CulturesClassicsPhilosophyMusic and Geography, as well as curators at National Museums Liverpool.
+The Centre is part of the Department of History and the School of Histories, Languages and Cultures, but our members include scholars and postgraduate students in the departments of HistoryEnglishModern Languages and CulturesClassicsPhilosophyMusic and Geography, as well as curators at National Museums Liverpool.

 Collaborations

-In many activities we collaborate with our sister research centres, the Centre for the Study of International Slavery and the Liverpool Centre for Renaissance and Early Modern Studies.
+In many activities we collaborate with our sister research centres, the Centre for the Study of International Slavery and the Liverpool Centre for Medieval and Renaissance Studies.

 Through our partnerships with National Museums Liverpool and other cultural providers we aim to act as a dynamic coordinating forum for eighteenth-century studies across the University and the city, and we are also constantly developing teaching and research links with universities and centres abroad.